-- Provide students with opportunities to refine their skills and core competencies in computer science through the advancement and development of concepts, techniques, and methodologies appropriate in the field. - Facilitate the development of advanced skills in an environment which will ensure both a realistic and varied exposure to contemporary information processing problems. - Promote the integration and application of cutting edge concepts and approaches in the computer science field.
+- To provide students with opportunities to refine their skills and core competencies in computer science through the advancement and development of concepts, techniques, and methodologies appropriate in the field. - To facilitate the development of advanced skills in an environ ment that will ensure both a realistic and varied exposure to contemporary information processing problems. - 3.
+To promote the integration and application of cutting edge concepts and approaches in the computer science field.